Four days exploring gorgeous shorelines, intriguing history and attractions you can see only here

 Next, visit Menominee’s North Pier Lighthouse and enjoy some relaxing beach time at John Henes Park, Tourist Beach or Fat Ladies Beach.
 If you are towing a personal watercraft, this is the place to put it in the water and make some wake on Green Bay.

 Ready to see some wilderness?
 Piers Gorge Trail, an hour north in Norway, is a must-hike.
 This moderately difficult trail is 2.6 miles in and back with overlooks of the Menominee River falls and its rushing Class III and IV rapids.
 This is one of the most beautiful river-gorge settings in the Midwest.
-If you’re a skilled paddler seeking an adrenaline high, launch your kayak or canoe and ride that frothing whitewater!
+If you’re a skilled paddler seeking an adrenaline high, launch your kayak or canoe and ride that frothing whitewater or experience white water rafting with True North Outpost.

-Take US-41 North to Harvey then follow one of the most scenic roads in the United States, M-28 East, along Lake Superior’s shoreline.
+Take US-2 East from Iron Mountain toward Escanaba.
+US-2 joins with US-41.
+Take this to Rapid River and head North to stay on US-41.
+This will lead you to Harvey then where you can then take one of the most scenic roads in the United States, M-28 East, along Lake Superior’s shoreline.

 Stop for lunch at the Brownstone Inn in Au Train.
 This may be a good time to try a Whitefish sandwich and discover how amazing the flavor is when it is fresh from Lake Superior.